pingcap/docs/fast-create-table.md

 ---
 title: TiDB Accelerates Table Creation
-summary: Learn the concept, principles, and implementation details of TiDB accelerates table creation.
+summary: Learn the concept, principles, and implementation details of performance optimization for creating tables.
 ---

 # TiDB Accelerates Table Creation

-Starting from v8.0.0, TiDB supports creating tables quickly, which improves the efficiency of bulk table creation.
+TiDB v7.6.0 introduces the system variable [`tidb_ddl_version`](https://docs.pingcap.com/tidb/v7.6/system-variables#tidb_enable_fast_create_table-new-in-v800) to support accelerating table creation, which improves the efficiency of bulk table creation.
+Starting from v8.0.0, this system variable is renamed to [`tidb_enable_fast_create_table`](/system-variables.md#tidb_enable_fast_create_table-new-in-v800).

 TiDB uses the online asynchronous schema change algorithm to change the metadata.
 All DDL jobs are submitted to the `mysql.tidb_ddl_job` table, and the owner node pulls the DDL job to execute.
 After executing each phase of the online DDL algorithm, the DDL job is marked as completed and moved to the `mysql.tidb_ddl_history` table.
 Therefore, DDL statements can only be executed on the owner node and cannot be linearly extended.